grafana/agent/docs/sources/static/set-up/install-agent-macos.md

 ---
 title: Install Grafana Agent on macOS
 weight: 130
+aliases:
+- ../../set-up/install-agent-macos/
 ---

 ## Install Grafana Agent on macOS

 Install Grafana Agent and get it up and running on macOS.

 > **Note:** If you intend to ship your data to Grafana Cloud, you can set up Grafana Agent using a Grafana Cloud integration.
 See [how to install an integration](/docs/grafana-cloud/data-configuration/integrations/install-and-manage-integrations/) and details about the [macOS integration](/docs/grafana-cloud/data-configuration/integrations/integration-reference/integration-macos-node/).

 ### Overview
 Use Homebrew to install the most recent released version of Grafana using the Homebrew package.
 You can also install Grafana Agent on macOS using the macOS binary.